TumAro/dectrans_classic/README.md

 But I had stepped in a domain of wonder, assume I wanted a sweet fruit but I am getting 60% of banana, 30% of apple, 10% of lemon.
 I wanted a sweet FRUIT, why am I getting a smoothie??

 This is what I realised when reading the paper that the Attention function is not itself the solution but a "learned feature representation" which will later be used in the Neural Network.
 ![attention function](figs/attention_func.png)

+BASICALLY, after I pass my query through all the keys, i get some values, my task would be now to see these values -> these are raw values!
+I don't understand them!
+So I use the magic tool called the *softmax* which will turn my raw values into percentages of similarities between by query and the keys!
+Now if my query is largely relevant to the key i.e my need for sweet is largelegy relevant to banana, the key of banana will have larger percentage!
+So now we just filter out the values with our percentages i.e. we weight the relevancy of the values!!
+And..wait for it.. that is how we get--
+$$
+Attention(Q,K,V) = Softmax(QK^T)V
+$$

 ### Cameo of Control when Generating Data
 I start testing the heuristic policy with different values of K, for $K < 20$ the cart is getting a small tiny push but not enough to stabilise the pole.
 So eventually the pole falls.